stuartweir/live-scraper/README.md

 4. `./live-scraper`
 5. Make request to `localhost:8080/movie/amazon/{insert_amazon_id_here}`

+### A Note on Requests to Different Locations of Amazon Site:

+At the current moment, the version of the website (eg: .com, .de) is set manually.
+It can be changed on line 32 of `main.go`

 ## On Package Selection:

 Initially, I wanted to simply use the `golang.org/x/net/html` package to parse the HTML nodes found on the Amazon page.
 While this was possible to an extent without doing too much work, I found myself trying to figure out how to check CSS selectors for certain pieces of data, which ultimately would have lead me down the path of rewriting a lot of the work found in the `goquery` package by PuerkitoBio on GitHub: [goquery](https://github.com/PuerkitoBio/goquery).
 It seemed like the most practical approach to solve this problem, and was fairly speedy.